krixik-ai/python-client/README.md

 A **module** is a processing step with a unique input/output data footprint.
 Each model contains a parameterizable AI model or support function.

+New modules and models will constantly be added to the Krixik library.
 To see all available modules at any given time, run the following:

 ```python
 krixik.available_modules